 Learning is a multifaceted process, and people have diverse ways of assimilating new information.
 The most traditional learning styles are reading or writing information.
 But, if you're a visual learner, try using infographics, watching videos, or even drawing.
 If you prefer a more auditory approach, listen to a podcast to learn a new skill (check out Focus Forward for EF tips)!
 It's beneficial to understand your own preferences and then combine various methods for a holistic learning experience.

-Executive function coaching, like what we offer here at Beyond BookSmart, provides personalized strategies tailored to your unique needs, giving your Executive Functions the boost they deserve.
-If your challenges feel extremely complex, it's always a good idea to get a medical evaluation to determine if there are any other underlying diagnosis that may be affecting your EF skills.
+Executive Function coaching, like what we offer here at Beyond BookSmart, provides personalized Executive Functioning strategies tailored to your unique needs, giving your skills the boost they deserve.
+If your challenges feel extremely complex, it's always a good idea to get a medical evaluation to determine if there are any other underlying diagnoses that may be affecting your EF skills.

-For parents, implementing these strategies in your child's life can seem like a daunting task but consider things like creating checklists together and celebrating small achievements along the way, asking open-ended questions that prompt them to think about their choices and feelings, and modeling calm problem solving techniques when conflicts arise.
+For parents, implementing these strategies in your child's life can seem like a daunting task, but consider things like creating checklists together and celebrating small achievements along the way, asking open-ended questions that prompt them to think about their choices and feelings, and modeling calm problem-solving techniques when conflicts arise.
 Remember, patience and consistency are key.
-Every child is unique, so it's important for parents to approach these strategies with flexibility, adjusting based on what works best for their child's individual needs.
+Every child is unique, so it's important for parents to approach improving Executive Function with these strategies with flexibility, adjusting based on what works best for their child's individual needs.